FactoryTalk-Optix/WeeklyScheduler/README.md

 # Weekly Scheduler

-Trigger an event based on a weekly time schedule
+Trigger an user-configurable event based on a weekly time schedule